abemscac/pies-doc/docs/vue3/reactive.md

 ### Both Reactive and Non-reactive Values

-But be careful, that doens't mean the changes being made to non-reactive values will never be reflected on the screen.
+But be careful, that doesn't mean the changes being made to non-reactive values will never be reflected on the screen.
 Let's take a look at the following example:

 ```html title="Both reactive and non-reactive values" showLineNumbers
 <template>